All posts by felix

 This might feel like cheating, but especially in critical use cases it might be better to deliver not prediction than a wrong one.

-Nkululeko: feauture scaling
+Nkululeko: feature scaling

 As described in this previous post, features scaling can be quite important in machine learning.